-- Appetizers came all at once, if we did not order soup I wouldn't have minded
+- Appetizers arrived all at once (if we did not order soup, we would not have minded

-- The dinner took only 56 minutes to finish after we ordered, usually at a restaurant like "this," a dinner should take an hour and fifteen minutes or less.
+- Dinner took only 56 minutes to finish after we ordered and usually at a "fine dining" restaurant, a dinner should take an hour and fifteen minutes or less.
 What I personally think it should be below...

 - Soup 15 minutes